-Once the certificates and identity have been validated, subsequent packets are validated by digital signatures and autokey sequences.
+Once the certificates and identity have been validated, subsequent packets are validated by digital signatures or autokey sequences.
 These packets are presumed to contain valid time values; however, unless the system clock has already been set by some other proventic means, it is not known whether these values actually represent a truechime or falsetick source.
-As the protocol evolves, the NTP associations continue to accumulate time values until a majority clique is available in a population of at least three servers.
-At this point the NTP mitigation algorithms cull the falsetickers and cluster outlyers from the population and the survivors are allowed to discipline the system clock.
+As the protocol evolves, the NTP associations continue to accumulate time values until a majority clique is available to synchronize the system clock.
+At this point the NTP intersection algorithm culls the falsetickers from the population and the remaining truechimers are allowed to discipline the clock.